County Durham: Population

+Employment

+The proportion of the population working in agriculture fell from around 6% in 1851 to 1% in 1951; currently less than 1% of the population work in agriculture.
+There were 15,202 people employed in coal mining in 1841, rising to a peak of 157,837 in 1921.

+Settlements

+County Durham has a mostly rural character, especially in the west.
+Small population centres scatter between Durham, Crook, Bishop Auckland, Shildon, Newton Aycliffe, Sedgefield and Peterlee.
+These places were populated by the draw of collieries during the Industrial Revolution.
+The south east side of the county Between Hartlepool and Darlington form part of Teesside with settlements on the south side of the river.
+While the north east part of the county (on the border with Tyne and Wear) forms part of Tyneside and Wearside.

+Changes

 Former non-metropolitan county

 At the 2001 Census, Easington and Derwentside districts had the highest proportion (around 99%) in the county council area of resident population who were born in the UK.
 13.2% of the county council area's residents rate their health as not good, the highest proportion in England.

 96.6% of County Durham's residents are White British, with other white groups making up a further 1.6% of the population.
 Around 77% of the county's population are Christian whilst 22% have no religion, and around 1% come from other religious communities.
 These figures exclude around 6% of the population who did not wish to state their religion.

 As at 2001, Chester-le-Street district has the lowest number of available jobs per working-age resident (0.38%).

+1900s

+Since the Local Government Act 1972 historic county boundaries now lie within other administrative counties.
+These include:

+1800s

+Throughout the 1800s exclaves, of the historic county, each were given back to surrounding shires and lands they were closer associated with:

 Economy

 Economic output

 The chart and table summarise unadjusted gross value added (GVA) in millions of pounds sterling for County Durham across 3 industries at current basic prices from 1995 to 2004.